PropTroniX/E-11-Blaster-Electronics-V1.0/README.md

 2. Run the Arduino IDE Application

-3. File Open and locate the Arduino_E-11-V1.0 Directory and open the Load the Arduino_E-11-V1.0.ino file.
+3. Go to File then Open and locate the Arduino_E-11-V1.0 Directory and Load the Arduino_E-11-V1.0.ino file.

 4. Under Tools Select Board then Arduino Nano